LLNL/UnifyFS/docs/testing.rst

 Some uses cases may be:

 - posix tests where the file existence is checked for after a test was run
-- cp/stat tests where an already existing filename from a prior test is needed
+- read, cp, or stat tests where an already existing filename from a prior test might be needed

 For example: